ops295/hashbuzz-unified/README.md

 ---

-**HashBuzz Team** - Building the future of social media marketing on Hedera Hashgraph
+**HashBuzz Team** - Building the future of decentralised marketing on Hedera Hashgraph